Gene-Based Therapy for Duchenne Muscular Dystrophy (DMD)

 -

-Elevidys is indicated for the treatment of ambulatory pediatric patients aged 4 through 5 years with Duchenne muscular dystrophy (DMD) with a confirmed mutation in the DMD gene.
+- For the treatment of Duchenne muscular dystrophy (DMD) in patients who are ambulatory and have a confirmed mutation in the DMD gene;

 Per the label, Elevidys should be postponed in patients with concurrent infections until the infection has resolved.
 Healthcare providers should assess liver function, platelet counts and troponin-I before infusion.
 One day prior to infusion, corticosteroid regimen is to be initiated for a minimum of 60 days.
 It is recommended to modify corticosteroid dose for patients with liver function abnormalities.

-Elevidys carries labeled warning and precautions for acute serious liver injury, immune-mediated myositis, myocarditis, and pre-existing immunity against AAVrh74.
-Administration of Elevidys may result in elevations of liver enzymes (e.g., GGT, ALT) and total bilirubin, typically seen within 8 weeks.
+Elevidys carries labeled warning and precautions for infusion-related reactions, acute serious liver injury, immune-mediated myositis, myocarditis, and pre-existing immunity against AAVrh74.
+Infusion-related reactions, including hypersensitivity reactions and anaphylaxis, have occurred during or up to several hours following Elevidys administration.
+In addition, administration of Elevidys may result in elevations of liver enzymes (e.g., GGT, ALT) and total bilirubin, typically seen within 8 weeks.
 In clinical trials, immune-mediated myositis was observed approximately 1 month following infusion in patients with deletion mutations involving exon 8 and/or exon 9 in the DMD gene.
 Symptoms of severe muscle weakness, including dysphagia, dyspnea and hypophonia, were observed.
 Limited data are available in patients with mutations in the DMD gene in exons 1 to 17 and/or exons 59 to 71.
 Patients with deletions in these regions may be at risk for a severe immune-mediated myositis reaction.
 Acute serious myocarditis and troponin-I elevations have been observed following Elevidys infusion in clinical trials.
 In AAV-vector based gene therapies, preexisting anti-AAV antibodies may impede transgene expression at desired therapeutic levels.
 Following treatment with Elevidys all subjects developed anti-AVrh74 antibodies.
 Per the label, perform baseline testing for the presence of anti-AAVrh74 total binding antibodies prior to Elevidys administration.
-Elevidys administration is not recommended in patients with elevated anti-AAVrh74 total binding antibody titers (≥1:400) (Sarepta Therapeutics, 2023a).
+Elevidys administration is not recommended in patients with elevated anti-AAVrh74 total binding antibody titers (≥1:400).

-The most common adverse reactions across studies (incidence 5% or more) were vomiting and nausea, liver function test increased, pyrexia, and thrombocytopenia.
+The most common adverse reactions across studies (incidence 5% or more) were vomiting and nausea, liver injury, pyrexia, and thrombocytopenia.

 Eteplirsen (Exondys 51)